rstmsn/lnd-for-wp/README.md

 ### Donate

 This project is a fork of the project [rstmsn/lnd-for-wp](https://github.com/rstmsn/lnd-for-wp).
 You can support the developer of the original project by dropping a few Satoshis in the tip jar: 3PTj3wuauVLjnL4pU2y6qx84ek9hqAL8EN

+Of course I am also happy about a small donation for a coffee or a beer.
+Just follow the link below: https://tippin.me/@bjawebos